 Response Plan Lifecycle

-Your planning for ransomware shouldn’t end with simply creating a ransomware incident response plan template.
+Your planning for ransomware protection shouldn’t end with simply creating a ransomware incident response plan template.
 You should take additional steps to make sure the plan will actually work as required.
 Those steps include:

 - Define your response team: Determine who will be responsible for carrying out the response plan following a ransomware attack.